Northern California Expungement Attorney

 I Am Still On Probation.
 Am I Eligible To Have My Felony Or Misdemeanor Case Expunged?

 Maybe.
 California Penal Code Section 1203.3(a) allows the court to terminate felony or misdemeanor probation early.
-The code states in relevant part that “The court … may at any time when the ends of justice will be subserved thereby, and when the good conduct and reform of the person so held on probation shall warrant it, terminate the period of probation and discharge the person so held …” Contact Northern California attorney Jacob D. Zamora to find out if you are eligible to have your felony or misdemeanor probation terminated early.
+The code states in relevant part that “The court … may at any time when the ends of justice will be subserved thereby, and when the good conduct and reform of the person so held on probation shall warrant it, terminate the period of probation and discharge the person so held …” Contact Northern California Criminal Defense Attorney Jacob Zamora to find out if you are eligible to have your felony or misdemeanor probation terminated early.
 One basic requirement for early termination of probation is that all court-ordered fines and fees are paid in full.
 Additional requirements must be met and only a criminal attorney familiar with probation and the early termination of probation procedure can correctly evaluate your situation.
-Northern California attorney Jacob D. Zamora is happy to answer your felony or misdemeanor expungement questions.
+Northern California Criminal Defense Attorney Jacob Zamora is happy to answer your felony or misdemeanor expungement questions.

 I Was Convicted Of A Felony.
 Is There Any Way To Have My Felony Reduced To A Misdemeanor?

 Yes, it may be possible.
 If you were convicted of a wobbler then you may be eligible to have your felony conviction reduced to a misdemeanor.
 A wobbler is a crime that can be charged as either a felony or a misdemeanor.
 California Penal Code § 17(b) provides the mechanism for reducing a felony to a misdemeanor.
 The code also defines or describes a felony wobbler.
 To find out if you are eligible to have your felony conviction reduced to a misdemeanor, contact the Sierra Law Center for a free consultation and case evaluation.